 Receive Vulnerability Reports

 Release software fixes

 Notify on document updates

 After receiving a Vulnerability Report we calculate its severity (CVSS Base score) and assess impact on our products.
 We attempt to acknowledge receipt to all submitted reports within seven calendar days.
 We inform and discuss with the finder a plan for a remediation and a public disclosure.

 As each security vulnerability case is different, no particular remediation deadline is guaranteed.
 The remediation may include software fixes and release of a new product version and/or update to Security Guidelines.
 Through the whole cycle we maintain discussion with the finder and possibly the affected suppliers (e.g. library vendors) to ensure all concerns are addressed before making a synchronized public disclosure.

 For vulnerability Disclosure we follow the Common Vulnerability Reporting Framework (CVRF) v1.1.
-We publish and continuously update Vulnerability Advisories in a form of machine readable CVRF files, one for each product group.
+We publish and continuously update Vulnerability Digest in a form of machine readable CVRF files, one for each product group.
 Each CVRF file contains a list of all relevant vulnerabilities and for each vulnerability a list of affected product versions.
-For more details see the Vulnerability Advisory Format description.
+For more details see the Vulnerability Digest Format description.